GPUOpen-LibrariesAndSDKs/AMF/amf/doc/AMF_Video_Encode_API.md

    - HQLL: `50`

 **Description:**
-Timeout for QueryOutput call in ms.
+Timeout for a `QueryOutput` call in ms.
+Setting this to a nonzero value will reduce polling load when `QueryOutput` is called; it will be blocked until the frame is ready or until the timeout is reached.

 ---